Woodworking Home Page See our furniture Getting Started Plesums Home Page

 There are many very interesting woods that you might incorporate into the design of your custom furniture.
 The most interesting are either rare (expensive or unavailable) or are not as structurally sound as they are pretty (a burl can be pretty, but I wouldn't bet on the strength in a structural piece).
 So what is involved in using a veneer?

 Generally the cost of veneering a modest part of your project will be the cost of building the project with the "ordinary" plywood or MDF under the veneer, the cost of the veneer, the cost of preparing the veneer, plus the time to glue and press it.
 For example, the TV console was part of a set that had three larger doors, plus the small door shown.
-"Ready to use" Bubinga veneer cost $102 delivered, plus my charge of $100 to do all four doors.
+"Ready to use" Bubinga veneer cost $102 delivered, plus my basic charge of $100 to do all four doors.

-Interesting designs and patterns can be incorporated in a veneered piece - for example, a texas star in a headboard, or a medallion (don't worry, fancy medallions can be purchased "pre-assembled" at a reasonable price.
+Interesting designs and patterns can be incorporated in a veneered piece - for example, a Texas star in a headboard, or a medallion (don't worry, fancy medallions can be purchased "pre-assembled" at a reasonable price).
 The opportunities are endless.

 Back to the woodworking page at www.plesums.com/wood